ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ## Implement the first endpoint

-The first endpoint has two resources: one to get data and the other to add data.
+The first endpoint has two resources: one to retrieve data and the other to add data.

 ### Create the first resource to get data